Things got nutty yesterday, didn’t they? Way too nutty.

 The feeling I get from talking to people around the league is one of calm.
 If Missouri’s in by 2012, great.
 If they’re in the following year, the SEC will survive one season as a 13-school league.
-(But it’s clear landing a 14th school for next season would be the preference.)
+(But it’s clear landing a 14th school for next season is still heavily preferred.)

-There also didn’t seem to be a whole lotta fear regarding talk that the Big 12 might grab Notre Dame which might convince Missouri to stick around.
+There also didn’t seem to be a whole lotta fear regarding talk that the Big 12 might grab Notre Dame which might, in turn, convince Missouri to stick around.
 We said yesterday that that plan had a large number of moving parts that would all have to interconnect perfectly if it were to come to fruition.
-As one SEC administrator told me last night via text: “Too many egos, too much redtape.”
+As an official with one SEC school told me last night via text: “Too many egos, too much redtape.”

 If a contract states that a school must remain in a conference or pay a buyout fee, there are two ways to fulfill the contract — stay in the league or pay the buyout fee.
 If Missouri pays the buyout fee, it should be clear to leave.

 The problem, however, is whether or not Big 12 schools (like Baylor) would sue Missouri for damages should the league lose network television dollars.
 But speaking to a friend who happens to be an executive in the sports side of one of the Big 3 networks, the assumption is that if Fox or ESPN were to pull money from a nine-team Big 12, they would pull back only Missouri’s share… which would leave the other members at their current levels of income.

 We’ll see where things shake out moving forward, but here’s a whole wave of expansion reports from around the country, complete with our take on most of them: